ariaieboy/filament-dev-env/README.md

 ## run migration

+By default, we use Sqlite database you can change this by editing the `.env` file and using any database you want.

 for first attempt u need to migrate the db using this commands :
 `sa migrate` if you have laravel-sail or `./vendor/bin/sail artisan migrate`